Hpkarjalainen/my_map_todo_api_app/README.md

 - react-native-maps
 - @react-native-async-storage/async-storage

-- ## Source
+## Source

 This app was developed as part of a learning project.
-You can watch the tutorial on how to create react navigation on YouTube: [Tutorial Video](https://youtu.be/EYndFNKgpTA?si=xxFR9LW8kf_PFsut).
+You can watch the tutorial on how to create react stack navigation on YouTube: [Tutorial Video](https://youtu.be/EYndFNKgpTA?si=xxFR9LW8kf_PFsut).
+Youtuber: MissCoding